KatharineME/FASTQ.jl/programs.md

 ![flags](media/flag.png)

-In the SAM or BAM file, the second colum is FLAG.
+In the SAM or BAM file, the second column is FLAG.
 Each alignment has a flag value which is a unique combination of the flags in the table above.
 The number 77 for example is flags 1+4+8+64. `samtools stats` deduces the independent flags and creates file wide statistics on them.

 When the mapping of a read is ambiguous, it may have multiple mappings.
 One mapping is considered primary, and all the others have the **secondary** flag set.